eclipse-ankaios/ankaios/doc/docs/development/extending-dev-container.md

 An alternative is to build the two images separately on different hosts matching the target architecture.
 For arm64 for example cloud instances with ARM architecture (like AWS Graviton) can be used.

-To build the base image like that perform the following steps:
+To build the base image this way, perform the following steps:

 ```shell
 # On arm64 host: Build arm64 image